mccoyt5/Senior-Design-Project/Project-Description.md

 ## Project Topic Area

 Process monitoring tool for network-based signatures and host-based signatures.
-Mainly targeting Windows systems, x86 architecture.
+Mainly targeting Windows systems, x86 architecture, with limited Linux support.

 ## About

-YAMT monitors running processes as well as their open ports for network monitoring.
-Apart from this, YAMT has the ability to flag directories via a provided path for focused monitoring and analysis of the directory's content.
+YAHS monitors running processes and their open ports for network monitoring.
+Apart from this, YAHS has the ability to flag directories via a provided path for focused monitoring and analysis of the directory's content.